gmdavis1/multiVRse2/README.md

 Intro transitions are achieved using Timelines and PlayableDirectors.
 The timelines are located in **Assets > Timelines**.

-In the garage scene, the Camera object has the PlayableDirector and a script named **StartTimeline.cs**.
-The "TransitionStart" GameObject has a MouseDownHandler and BoxCollider, which is turned on when clicking on the door.
-This is achieved through the **MouseDownHandler.cs** script on the same object.
-MouseDownHandler.cs also contains an event that's invoked when clicking on a collider.
-In the garage scene, it plays the timeline then deactivates the TransitionStart object so it cannot play it again.
-The collider is initially activated through an event invoked when exiting the IntroCanvas, found in UIManager.cs.
+In the garage scene, the "Camera" GameObject has the PlayableDirector and a GameObject named "TransitionStart" has a **StartTimeline.cs** script attached.
+The "StartBtn" GameObject in the canvas invokes StartTimeline.PlayTimeline to start the timeline on press.
+The button also deactivates itself on press so it cannot play the transition again.

-The doctor scene has a similar setup.
-Here, the two objects controlling the transition are "Camera" and "TransitionStart".
+The doctor scene has a similar setup, again using "Camera", "TransitionStart", and "StartBtn" objects.

 When making intro transitions, ensure the object you're moving in the Timeline **is not marked static**.
 If it's marked static, it will not move in play mode or in a build.